Pjulax/Social-Lending-Service/README.md

 # Welcome to Lend Tree api
 ## It is DevMountain aka Metis team Social Lending backend application.

+#### Our API goal
+Social Lending application has to proceed loans concluded between users, so API is divided to handle two types of users (of course one user has both of them) its borrower and lender.
+Borrower creates auctions for best loan and choose from list of offers.
+Lender can view other users auctions and submit offer to them with specified annual percentage rate.
+When borrower accept offer to auction application connects to bank api and check if lender has money on account, if he has borrower gets instant transfer of money so loan starts.
+At this point borrower can get his loans with installments informations and lender can get informations about his investments state (loan with installments).
+Borrower must pay manually for each installment, every day of delay is charged with fine.

+To use our api it is obligatory to create your own user and provide card data.
+Then at login execution you get JWT Token, which must be placed in Authorization header in format of *Bearer <JWT Token>*.
+These two steps are usecured with authentication.
+All other operations require token.

 At first step it would be nice to run application on your own docker.
 Here is instruction how to do it:
 1. Git clone our repository